-The Audit Committee operates pursuant to a written charter that is attached as Exhibit B to this Proxy Statement and that is also available on the Company's website under the Governance section at www.westerndigital.com.
-As described in further detail in the written charter of the Audit Committee, the key responsibilities of the Audit Committee include: (1) sole responsibility for the appointment, compensation, retention and oversight of the Company's independent accountants and, where appropriate, the termination or replacement of the independent accountants; (2) an annual evaluation of the independent accountants' qualifications, performance and independence, including a review and evaluation of the lead partner; (3) preapproval of all auditing services and permissible non-auditing services to be performed by the independent accountants; (4) receipt and review of the reports from the independent accountants required annually and prior to the filing of any audit report by the independent accountants; (5) review and discussion with the independent accountants of any difficulties they encounter in the course of their audit work; (6) establishment of policies for the hiring of any current or former employee of the independent accountants; (7) review and discussion with management and the Company's independent accountants of the Company's annual and quarterly financial statements prior to their filing or public distribution; (8) general review and discussion with management of the presentation and information to be disclosed in the Company's earnings press releases; (9) periodic review of the adequacy of the Company's accounting and financial personnel resources; (10) periodic review and discussion of the Company's internal control over financial reporting and review and discussion with the Company's principal internal auditor of the scope and results of the Company's internal audit program; (11) review and discussion of the Company's policies with respect to risk assessment and risk management; (12) preparation of the audit committee report included in this Proxy Statement; (13) establishment of procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission of such complaints by Company employees; (14) review of material pending legal proceedings involving the Company and other material contingent liabilities; and (15) review of any other matters relative to the audit of the Company's accounts and preparation of its financial statements that the Committee deems appropriate.
+The Audit Committee operates pursuant to a written charter that is attached as Exhibit A to this Proxy Statement and that is also available on the Company's website under the Governance section at www.westerndigital.com and is available in print to any shareholder who delivers a written request to the Secretary of the Company at the Company's principal executive offices.
+As described in further detail in the written charter of the Audit Committee, the key responsibilities of the Audit Committee include: (1) sole responsibility for the appointment, compensation, retention and oversight of the Company's independent accountants and, where appropriate, the termination or replacement of the independent accountants; (2) an annual evaluation of the independent accountants' qualifications, performance and independence, including a review and evaluation of the lead partner; (3) pre-approval of all auditing services and permissible nonauditing services to be performed by the independent accountants; (4) receipt and review of the reports from the independent accountants required annually and prior to the filing of any audit report by the independent accountants; (5) review and discussion with the independent accountants of any difficulties they encounter in the course of their audit work; (6) establishment of policies for the hiring of any current or former employee of the independent accountants; (7) review and discussion with management and the Company's independent accountants of the Company's annual and quarterly financial statements prior to their filing or public distribution; (8) general review and discussion with management of the presentation and information to be disclosed in the Company's earnings press releases; (9) periodic review of the adequacy of the Company's accounting and financial personnel resources; (10) periodic review and discussion of the Company's internal control over financial reporting and review and discussion with the Company's principal internal auditor of the scope and results of the Company's internal audit program; (11) review and discussion of the Company's policies with respect to risk assessment and risk management; (12) preparation of the audit committee report included in this Proxy Statement; (13) establishment of procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission of such complaints by Company employees; (14) review of material pending legal proceedings involving the Company and other material contingent liabilities; and (15) review of any other matters relative to the audit of the Company's accounts and preparation of its financial statements that the Committee deems appropriate.